KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 ### Read-write Properties

-* `KWin::VirtualDesktop *` `currentDesktop`
+* `KWin::VirtualDesktop *` `currentDesktop`: The current virtual desktop on the active screen.
 * `KWin::EffectWindow *` `activeWindow`

 ### Signals

 * `screenAdded(KWin::Output *screen)`: This signal is emitted whenever a new screen is added to the system.
 * `screenRemoved(KWin::Output *screen)`: This signal is emitted whenever a screen is removed from the system.
-* `desktopChanged(KWin::VirtualDesktop *oldDesktop, KWin::VirtualDesktop *newDesktop, KWin::EffectWindow *with)`: Signal emitted when the current desktop changed. oldDesktop The previously current desktop newDesktop The new current desktop with The window which is taken over to the new desktop, can be NULL 4.9
+* `desktopChanged(KWin::VirtualDesktop *oldDesktop, KWin::VirtualDesktop *newDesktop, KWin::EffectWindow *with, KWin::Output *output)`: Signal emitted when the current desktop changed. oldDesktop is the previously current desktop. newDesktop is the new current desktop. with is the window which is taken over to the new desktop, can be NULL (since 4.9). output is the screen where the change happened (since 6.7).
-* `desktopChanging(KWin::VirtualDesktop *currentDesktop, QPointF offset, KWin::EffectWindow *with)`: Signal emmitted while desktop is changing for animation. currentDesktop The current desktop untiotherwise. offset The current desktop offset. offset.x() = .6 means 60% of the way to the desktop to the right.
-Positive Values means Up and Right.
+* `desktopChanging(KWin::VirtualDesktop *currentDesktop, QPointF offset, KWin::EffectWindow *with, KWin::Output *output)`: Signal emmitted while desktop is changing for animation. currentDesktop is the current desktop. offset is the current desktop offset. offset.x() = .6 means 60% of the way to the desktop to the right.
+Positive Values means Up and Right. output is the screen where the change is happening (since 6.7).
 * `desktopChangingCancelled()`
 * `desktopAdded(KWin::VirtualDesktop *desktop)`
 * `desktopRemoved(KWin::VirtualDesktop *desktop)`